cleecoloma/reading-notes/code-401/class-04.md

 # Class 04 Summary
 ## Code 401 - Advanced Software Development in Full-Stack JavaScript

-> These topics relates because...
+> These topics relates because, when creating CRUD applications, nosql or sql databases are usually involved.

 ### Reading - nosql vs sql
 1. What type of database is the best fit for the complex query intensive environment?